Superradiance -- the 2020 Edition: Superradiance in black hole physics

-Finally, superradiance amplification of test fields propagating on some exact solutions of Einstein's equations which represent spinning geometries other than Kerr were analyzed recently~\cite{Bini:2003sy,Bini:2014kga}.
+Finally, superradiance amplification of test fields propagating on some exact solutions of Einstein's equations which represent spinning geometries other than Kerr were analyzed in~\cite{Bini:2003sy,Bini:2014kga,Khodadi:2020cht}.
 Although strictly speaking these geometries are GR solutions, they possess peculiar matter fields and they might be considered as modified BH solutions.
+Exceptions concern rotating dilatonic BHs~\cite{Koga:1994np}.
+These are truly new geometries arising from the compactification of higher dimensions, and lead to strong superradiant effects.

-\paragraph{Superradiance of black holes surrounded by matter in scalar-tensor theories } In the context of scalar-tensor theories, superradiance amplification from spinning BHs has been investigated in Refs.~\cite{Cardoso:2013fwa,Cardoso:2013opa}, which showed that the presence of matter may drastically affect the amplification of scalar waves.
+\paragraph{Superradiance of black holes surrounded by matter in scalar-tensor theories } In the context of scalar-tensor theories, superradiance amplification from spinning BHs has been investigated in Refs.~\cite{Cardoso:2013fwa,Cardoso:2013opa,Dima:2020rzg}, which showed that the presence of matter may drastically affect the amplification of scalar waves.
 In these theories the Klein-Gordon equation on a Kerr BH surrounded by matter takes the form $[\square-\mu_{\rm eff}^2]\Psi=0$, where the effective mass term $\mu_{\rm eff}$ depends on the specific scalar-tensor theory and it is proportional to the trace of the stress-energy tensor.

 Figure~\ref{fig:STamplification} shows a representative example of superradiance amplification for a specific matter profile, namely